sergio78180/centreon/doc/en/user/monitoring/01customview.rst

 Filters
 -------

-* The field **Host Name Search** can be used to make a search on one or more hostnames
+* The **Host Name Search** field can be used to make a search on one or more hostnames
-* If the box **Display Up** is checked, the hosts with UP status will be displayed
+* If the **Display Up** box is checked, the hosts with UP status will be displayed
-* If the box **Display Down** is checked, the hosts with DOWN status will be displayed
+* If the **Display Down** box is checked, the hosts with DOWN status will be displayed
-* If the box **Display Unreachable** is checked, les hôtes en statut UNREACHABLE seront affichés
+* If the **Display Unreachable** box is checked, les hôtes en statut UNREACHABLE seront affichés
-* The list **Acknowledgement Filter** allows to display the acknowledged or not acknowledged hosts (if the list is empty, the two types of hosts will be displayed)
+* The **Acknowledgement Filter** list allows to display the acknowledged or not acknowledged hosts (if the list is empty, the two types of hosts will be displayed)
-* The list **Downtime Filter** allows to display the hosts that are subject or not subject to a downtime (if the list is empty, the two types of hosts will be displayed)
+* The **Downtime Filter** list allows to display the hosts that are subject or not subject to a downtime (if the list is empty, the two types of hosts will be displayed)
-* The list **State Type** alllows to display the hosts in SOFT or HARD states (if the list is empty, the two types of hosts will be displayed)
+* The **State Type** list allows to display the hosts in SOFT or HARD states (if the list is empty, the two types of hosts will be displayed)
-* The list **Hostgroup** allows to display the hosts belonging to a certain host group (if the list is empty, all the hosts will be displayed)
+* The **Hostgroup** list allows to display the hosts belonging to a certain host group (if the list is empty, all the hosts will be displayed)
-* The list **Results** limits the number of results
+* The **Results** list limits the number of results

 Columns
 -------

-* If the box **Display Host Name** is checked, the host name will be displayed
+* If the **Display Host Name** box is checked, the host name will be displayed
-* If the box **Display Output** is checked, the message associated with the status of the host will be displayed
+* If the **Display Output** box is checked, the message associated with the status of the host will be displayed
-* The list **Output Length** can be used to limit the length of the message displayed
+* The **Output Length** list can be used to limit the length of the message displayed
-* If the box **Display Status** is checked, the status of the host is displayed
+* If the **Display Status** box is checked, the status of the host is displayed
-* If the box **Display IP** is checked, the IP address of the host is displayed
+* If the **Display IP** box is checked, the IP address of the host is displayed
-* If the box **Display last Check** is checked, the date and the time of the last check is displayed
+* If the **Display last Check** box is checked, the date and the time of the last check is displayed
-* If the box **Display Duration** is checked, the time during which the host has retained its status is displayed
+* If the **Display Duration** box is checked, the time during which the host has retained its status is displayed
-* If the box **Display Hard State Duration** is checked, the time during which the host has retained its HARD state is displayed
+* If the **Display Hard State Duration** box is checked, the time during which the host has retained its HARD state is displayed
-* If the box **Display Tries** is checked, the number tries before the validation of the status is displayed
+* If the **Display Tries** box is checked, the number tries before the validation of the status is displayed
-* The list **Order By** allows to classify the hosts in alphabetical order according to multiple settings
+* The **Order By** list allows to classify the hosts in alphabetical order according to multiple settings

 Misc
 ----

-* The field **Refresh Interval (seconds)** allows to define the time before data refreshment
+* The **Refresh Interval (seconds)** field allows to define the time before data refreshment

 Service widget
 ==============